peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 Until this point, I have talked about an attacker being able to try many combinations in a matter of seconds, but how many of them can they exactly run?

 I'm sorry to tell you that this question doesn't have an easy answer, since this speed <b>totally depends on the attacker's computer</b> and the <b>number of iterations</b> that the <b>hashing algorithm</b> requires to obtain a result.
+What is for sure, is that it takes less time to crack a password everyday, due to the pace at which technology evolves nowadays, so it is always better to be safe than sorry and add that extra lentgh to your password.

-So, we cannot estimate how much time it would take an attacker to crack a password without knowing his equipment, but what we can do is make our password as secure as possible.
+As we've just seen, we cannot estimate how much time it would take an attacker to crack a password without knowing his equipment, but what we can do is make our password as secure as possible by making sure it does have a high entropy.

 ## 4 - Extra tips